bitscooplabs/bitscoop-nodejs-sdk/README.md

 identifier is the ID of a single object that you wish to act on, e.g. if you were calling the endpoint `/Posts` and wanted to act on Post 5, identifier would be 5.
-This gets translated to a call to `/Posts/5`. options can contain JSON objects `query`, `headers`, and `body`, that correspond to the query parameters, headers, and body that will be passed as part of the call.
+This gets translated to a call to `/Posts/5`. options can contain JSON objects `query/parameters`, `headers`, and `body`, that correspond to the query parameters, headers, and body that will be passed as part of the call.

 ```
 cursor({